 MySQL Workbench can manage the MySQL Enterprise Firewall installation and configuration by installing (or uninstalling) and enabling (or disabling) the plugin, and enabling (or disabling) Firewall Tracer.

 Enable: Executes SET GLOBAL mysql_firewall_mode = ON; against the connected MySQL server.
 Disable sets it to OFF instead of ON.

-State (mode): Options include OFF (disables the firewall), PROTECTING (enables the whitelist), RECORDING (training mode), and RESET (removes the rules, sets the mode to OFF mode).
-For additional information about the meaning of these states, see MySQL Enterprise Firewall Procedures and Functions.
+State (mode): Options include OFF (disables firewall protection for the account), PROTECTING (enables the allowlist), RECORDING (training mode), and RESET (removes the rules, sets the mode to OFF mode).
+For additional information about the meaning of these states, see Firewall Concepts.

 Administrative actions includeand for individual rules, and to clear (remove) all rules. prompts for a firewall rules text file (defaults to the

 .fwrextension) that contains one rule per line, and saves the current rules.

 Active rules are used in PROTECTIVE mode, and Rules being recorded are entries still being RECORDED.
 Switching from RECORDING to PROTECTING mode copies the recorded rules into the active rule subset.